taunsquared/graphic-novel-thesis/2018-04-02-chapter-summaries.md

 This is Asoca's final summer before she goes to PRESTIGIOUS UNIVERSITY in GLOBAL POLITICAL HUB CITY, she is now 18.
 Minka, now 16, still has one more year of school before she is eligible for university.
 Min and Soca get on a bus that will take them to the ISS MAINTENANCE STATION.
 On the bus they meet several other teenagers on their way to their first year in the ISS Corps Youth Program: Rhee, Marq, and others.

 ## Chapter 2: Week 1: At Home Within History, Finding a Home amongst the History, Home is where the History is
-The bus arrives at the ISS MAINTENANCE STATION and the teens learn their on-site roles as summer youth cadets: participating in work crews to help the ISS MAINTENANCE STATION staff with their duties, and working with their home crews to complete a science exploration project.
+The bus arrives at the ISS MAINTENANCE STATION and the teens learn their on-site roles as summer youth cadets: participating in work crews to help the ISS MAINTENANCE STATION staff with their duties, working with a science crew to complete a science exploration project, and living with a home crew.

 The youth cadets spend the first week (induction week) choosing their home crew (basically, a residential team that shares kitchen and toilet duties and whose sleeping quarters are interconnected and cooperatively built) via a REX-like process (REX == Residential EXploration, MIT process for students to check out dorms and choose where to live via a lottery).
 Each home crew displays their engineering and team working prowess by spending this first week hosting fun activities, meals (which are shared together with all home crews together; each home crew takes 2 meals over the course of the week to show off their collective food making prowess), and renovating their home structures to accommodate new youth cadets, based on the number of youth cadets in the crew graduated the previous year from the youth program.
 New youth cadets are given temporary sleeping structures for the first week, and are expected to wander from home crew to home crew, getting to know them, checking out their aesthetics and personalities, working with them, hanging out with them.
 New cadets usually find a home crew within the first few days and end up finishing the building of their own sleeping structures.

+The home crews at the ISS MAINTENANCE STATION:
+- CIRQUE DU COSMIQUE: They are generally preoccupied with circus, bodily morphologies/anatomies/physiologies, and how thought and movement are connected.
+They like to build aquariums, terrariums, and playgrounds for humans of all sizes.
+Their home structures are kinetic and encourage active living.
+- CYBERPHILIA: generally preoccupied with technologically-mediated communication, control, and governance.
+Lovers of robotics, AI, and automated processes.
+They like to build wired and wireless networks, tinker heavily with electronics, and play lots of video games (historical console/PC games, VR/AR games, simulator room games).
+-

 To help the cadets plan their science exploration projects, during the first 2 weeks of the summer program everyone gets a refresher course on history and mission of the ISS Corps (it's meant to be taught by different lecturers each year, to give different perspectives on the history and highlight different details based on the lecturer's focus/interests).
 The mission of the ISS Corps is to ensure mutually benefitial exchange of knowledge and resources between Earth and Space.
 This mission includes providing a "unique learning experience to the youth of our planetary community", in order to keep the knowledge and wisdom of this endeavor alive for future generations.